Arctic-Circle-System/datomatic-auto-file-hasher/README.md

 3. Open Tampermonkey's Dashboard, drag the script file into it, and press "Install."
 4. When datting on DAT-o-MATIC in the Submit File or Edit File page, drag and drop the file onto the page.
 6. Wait for the hashes to auto-populate on-screen in the first set of fields (e.g. Decrypted).  **This takes a while for large files.
 I am not responsible for Out of Memory crashes.**
 7. If you drag a second file onto the screen, hashes will auto-populate on-screen in the second set of fields (e.g. Encrypted).
-Repeat if there are extra fields on-screen or refresh the page to reset.
+You can then drag more files onto the screen for third, fourth, etc. sets of hashes, or refresh the page to reset the script.